ehrpg/qstar/docs/index.md

 rolls.

-Checks are made if the outcome of a task is uncertain and subject to chance, or influenced by others.
-A check involves rolling the character's die corresponding to the attempted [Attribute](/character#attributes) or [Skill](/character/skills#skills) roll.
-Bonuses are added to the resulting die roll, and compared to the task's Difficulty Level.
+Checks are made if the outcome of a task is uncertain and subject to chance, or influenced by other parties.
+A check involves rolling the character's die corresponding to the attempted [Attribute](/character#attributes) or [Skill](/character/skills#skills) check.
+Bonuses are added to the resulting die roll, and compared to the task's [Difficulty Level](/crisis#difficulty).

-A task's Difficulty Level is always 4.
+A task's [Difficulty Level](/crisis#difficulty) is **always** 4.
 The only exceptions are passive values in combat, e.g. a character's defense value.

-A check has to be equal to or higher a Difficulty Level in order to succeed.
+A check has to be equal to or higher a [Difficulty Level](/crisis#difficulty) in order to succeed.
 Otherwise, the check fails.
-The Difficulty Level can be modified by adding or substracting from the rolls resulting number.
+The [Difficulty Level](/crisis#difficulty) can be modified by adding or substracting from the rolls resulting number.

+!!! info "Check Failures"
+    A failed check doesn't necessarily mean, that the check completely failed.
+    E.g. when climbing, a failed check might simply mean, that there was no progress while climbing.
+Or a failed sailing check might mean, that the voyage takes a few days longer.

 ### Exploding dice